erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 Helper functions MUST have at least one argument.
 Helper functions MAY have variadic parameters: `HELPER_EXAMPLE(arg1, arg2, list...)`.
 Helper functions MAY contain recursion.

-## Data types

-INTEGER - we treat the domain of integers as infinite, the overflow behaviour or mapping to the actual data types is undefined in this spec and should be dependent on implementation.

 ## Execution flow